substantial/authorization_attrs/README.md

 engine can index these fields, giving instant support for searching by permission without having to rewrite business logic.

-For an example of how to write such extensions, consider the following implementation for Sunspot:
+For an example of such extensions, consider the following implementation for Sunspot:

 ```ruby